Chi-teck/drupal-coder-extension/README.md

 # Extended Drupal Coding Standard

-A highly opinionated extension for Drupal coding standards.

 This project offers a set of preconfigured rules for PHP Code Sniffer mainly related to new PHP features that are not covered by Drupal coding standards yet.